mathewmarcus/homepage/markdown/boto3_and_asyncio.md

 ## Background
 So what makes `boto3` and `botocore` incompatible with true aynciocoroutines - i.e. coroutines which do not simply offload work to other threads/processes via `asyncio.get_event_loop().run_in_executor(<some_boto3_call>)`?
 Well, in order to perform asynchronous network IO, the underlying sockets used by the library must be non-blocking, i.e. they must be created with the `SOCK_NONBLOCK` type or modified via a call to `fcntl` to have the file status flag of `O_NONBLOCK`

-`botocore`, on the other hand, uses `urllib`(n) from the Python standard library which uses blocking sockets.
+`botocore`, on the other hand, uses `urllib3` from the Python standard library which uses blocking sockets.

 ## Solution